-RVTA will be participating in the Armstrong County Community Foundation Day of Giving on May 8, 2014 when your donations will be matched on a percentage basis to make your dollars go farther!
+RVTA will be participating in the Armstrong County Community Foundation Day of Giving on May 14, 2015 when your donations will be matched on a percentage basis to make your dollars go farther!
 Your contributions are always welcomed and deductible to the full extent of the law.
-For more information see the attached flyer.
-2014 RVTA Day of Giving Flyer
+For more information see the attached flyer.2014-RVTA-Day-of-Giving-Flyer.
+Thanks to all who contributed on May 8, 2014 and throughout the year.

 Membership renewals are encouraged and due in January.
 All renewals help RVTA improve the trail and are much appreciated.